Sourcemap Explorer

 History

 NerdyData launched around 2012 as a search engine for the web's source code.
-Its initial positioning was developer-research-friendly; over time it accumulated sales-team framings (lead lists by installed technology patterns) that are now the main revenue driver.
+Its initial positioning was developer-research-friendly — 'grep the web for code' was the elevator pitch — and its earliest userbase was security researchers, web archaeologists and competitive-intel curious developers.
+Over time it accumulated sales-team framings (lead lists by installed technology patterns, integrations into common sales tooling) that are now the main revenue driver.

 Who uses it and for what